srnichols/StampsPattern/docs/ARCHITECTURE_GUIDE.md

 - Best for: Architects, developers, IT leaders, and security teams
 - Outcomes: Clear mental model, reference diagrams, and practical design guidance

+> Symbols & Conventions: External links are formatted to open in a new tab/window via HTML anchors with target="_blank" (some viewers may ignore this).
+Use jsonc for commented JSON, and the standard Mermaid template for diagrams.

 ## 👤 Who Should Read This Guide?

 - **Solution Architects:** Deep-dive into system design, scalability, and compliance